Spherical cap discrepancy of perturbed lattices under the Lambert projection: Applications to specific cases

+Note that no modification was necessary for $P^{Q(\varphi,1)}(K)$ -- this seems to be related to directional discrepancy as in \cite{BilkMaSpencer}, but we do not pursue this direction.

-\begin{remark} Definition \ref{def_nconvex} and Lemma \ref{lem_sharplengthbound} were first developed by this author to prove the result in the upcoming paper \cite{FerHofMas} with Julian Hofstadler and Michelle Mastrianni, but the items were improved and streamlined in the current work, so the proofs will be found in both papers to make reviewing easier. \end{remark}
+\begin{remark} Definition \ref{def_nconvex} and Lemma \ref{lem_sharplengthbound} were first developed by this author to prove the result in the paper \cite{FerHofMas} with Julian Hofstadler and Michelle Mastrianni, but the items were improved and streamlined in the current work, so the proofs will be found in both papers to make reviewing easier. \end{remark}

-\begin{remark} Clearly the proof idea extends beyond the Lambert projection to any area preserving map $\Gamma$ between a surface and shape $R\subset\R^2$ with $\partial R$ being $n$-convex -- as long as the boundary of the analog of spherical cap under $\Gamma$ is $n$-convex with universally bounded $n$ and length.
-Thus in the upcoming paper with Hofstadler and Mastrianni, one could use the projection there to derive a similar result to Theorem \ref{thm_main}. \end{remark}
+\begin{remark} Clearly the proof idea of Theorem \ref{thm_main} extends beyond the Lambert projection to any area preserving map $\Gamma$ between a surface and shape $R\subset\R^2$ with $\partial R$ being $n$-convex -- as long as the boundary of the analog of spherical cap under $\Gamma$ is $n$-convex with universally bounded $n$ and length.
+Thus in \cite{FerHofMas}, one could use the HEALPix projection to derive a similar result. \end{remark}

 \begin{acknowledgement} The author thanks Dmitriy Bilyk and Arno Kuijlaars for skimming the text and useful remarks.
 The author further thanks the people involved with GNU Octave, LibreOffice and TeXstudio, which made this document possible. \end{acknowledgement}